-It's perfectly normal for your new puppy to be scared or anxious when you first bring him home.
+It's perfectly normal for little Fido to be a scared puppy when you first bring him home.

 Of course all puppies are different.
 One puppy might be timid and shy at first, while another is bold and adventurous from day one.

 Individual personality, breed characteristics and previous experiences all play their roles, and as you get to know your new family member you'll soon find out what his basic temperament is like and how he reacts to new things.

 Mastering these will help you help your pup to grow up to be the confident, friendly dog he's meant to be.

 Some of the behaviors that a scared puppy will exhibit are obvious signals that he's afraid of something.
 These include:

 Others are less clear-cut and could be symptoms of illness or pain, but in a pup who seems otherwise healthy and who is showing some of the signs above, chances are they're your pup's way of telling you he's frightened or anxious:

 Although it's fairly common for a puppy to be anxious when he's left alone, most puppies adjust pretty quickly to being by themselves.
 Some whining, barking or complaining is perfectly normal, and making a fuss when being crate-trained is also nothing to worry about.